 - Travel in a group if possible.
 The roads are remote and help may be hours away.
 Having another vehicle in convoy provides a safety net.

 - Check road conditions before starting.
 Roads in Pangi are unpredictable, especially during monsoon.
-A call to the SDM office in Killar or HRTC office in Chamba can save you from a wasted journey.
+A call to the SDM office in Killar or the HRTC office in Chamba can save you from a wasted journey.

 - Carry your own snacks and water.
 Once you leave Chamba or Keylong, food options are very limited until you reach Killar.